-SET SUBSCRIPTION ":Employees" ACTIVE; SELECT NAME, DEPARTMENT, SALARY :FROM "Employees"; !/ COMMIT; <Another USER reassigns an existing employee TO another department AND gives another employee a raise> SELECT NAME, DEPARTMENT, SALARY FROM "Employees"; <CHANGE> NAME DEPARTMENT SALARY UPDATE joe sales 50000 UPDATE mary finance 75000 SET SAME; SELECT NAME, DEPARTMENT, SALARY FROM "Employees"; <CHANGE> NAME DEPARTMENT, SALARY UPDATE <same> sales <same> UPDATE <same> sales <same> UPDATE <same> <same> 75000 COMMIT; SET SUBSCRIPTION "Employees" INACTIVE;
+'''

+SET SUBSCRIPTION "Employees" ACTIVE;

+SELECT NAME, DEPARTMENT, SALARY FROM "Employees";

+COMMIT;

+<Another user reassigns an existing employee to another department and gives

+another employee a raise>

+SELECT NAME, DEPARTMENT, SALARY FROM "Employees";

+<change> NAME DEPARTMENT SALARY

+update joe sales 50000

+update mary finance 75000

+SET CHANGES;

+SELECT NAME, DEPARTMENT, SALARY FROM "Employees";

+<change> NAME DEPARTMENT SALARY

+update <same> sales <same>

+update <same> <same> 75000

+COMMIT;

+SET SUBSCRIPTION "Employees" INACTIVE;

+'''

 ISQL has a collection of SET statements that toggle a display set.
-The SET SAME display toggle alternates between showing the column data value or its changes state of <same> or the changed data value.
-The CHANGE column is a pseudo column that shows the type of DML statement that modified the column value(s).
+The SET CHANGES display toggle alternates between showing the column data value with its change status as a subordinated annotation.
+The <change> column is a pseudo column that shows the type of DML statement that modified the value of a column.
 All of this change state is returned by the XSQLVAR.SQLIND member of the new XSQLDA structure.